yashKumar2412/Scales/README.md

 2. Your Server Application:
     - Update your server code to send a heartbeat message to the SQS queue containing the instance's IP and port (refer [Scales-Test-App](https://github.com/yashKumar2412/Scales-Test-App) for EC2 instance example).
 3. Scales:
+    - Select your algorithm of choice (ROUND-ROBIN, RANDOM) and update the application.properties file.
     - To run the application locally, run the following commands:
         ```code
         mvn clean install